richpeck/exception_handler/README.md

 ![config.exceptions_app - The key to all Rails exceptions][exceptions_app]

-Because our callback handles the entire request, we are able to do whatever we need before serving a response.
+Because our callback maintains the request, we are able to do whatever we need before serving a response.
 This is a **major** advantage over the "default" (routes).
 The routes invokes Rails twice and does not persist the request.

  **`ExceptionHandler` is the only gem to provide middleware-powered exception handling.**  It populates our custom `view` with details, giving us the ability to **maintain branding** when exceptions are raised: